 It can be upsetting to watch your child struggle with panic attacks.
 You may feel helpless, and not know where to turn, or what to do for the best.
 However, it’s important to know you’re not alone, and there are steps you can take to help your child.

 What are the symptoms of panic attacks in children?

-Panic attacks can result in a range of psychological and physical symptoms which can vary from person to person.
-Your child may feel as though they’ve lost control and as though they are trapped, or are unable to free themselves from a certain situation.
+Panic attacks can result in a range of psychological and physical symptoms which can vary from person-to-person.
+Your child may feel as though they’ve lost control and as though they're trapped, or are unable to free themselves from a certain situation.
 Panic attacks can also be accompanied by physical symptoms, which may include:

 - Feeling faint, dizzy or light-headed

 - Feeling nauseous

 In most cases, panic attacks only last for a few minutes before subsiding.
 However, the symptoms can sometimes make people believe they’re having a heart attack or ‘going crazy’, which can make them worry about suffering another panic attack, and ultimately lead to a ‘vicious circle.’

 As is the case with most mental health conditions, research suggests there may be a number of factors that could increase the likelihood of your child experiencing panic attacks.
 These include: